raspberrypi/hats/designguide.md

 **NOTE** All references to GPIO numbers within this document are referring to the BCM2835 GPIOs (**NOT** pin numbers on the J8 GPIO header).

-### GPIO Power-on State
+## GPIO Configuration Sequencing

-In the new B+ firmware after power-on the bank 0 GPIOs on 40W GPIO header J8 (except ID_SD and ID_SC which are GPIO0 and 1 respectiveley) will be inputs with either a pull up or pull down.
+The default state for all Bank 0 pins on a Model B+ with recent firmware will be inputs with either a pull up or pull down.
 The default pull state can be found in the [BCM2835 peripherals specificaion](http://www.raspberrypi.org/documentation/hardware/raspberrypi/bcm2835/BCM2835-ARM-Peripherals.pdf) section 6.2 table 6-31 (see the "Pull" column).
+It will require positive software configuration to change the state of these pins.

+The one exception to this rule is ID_SC and ID_SD.
+On a Model B+, GPIO0 (ID\_SD) and GPIO1 (ID\_SC) will be switched to ALT0 (I2C-0) mode and probed for an EEPROM.
+These pins will revert to inputs once the probe sequence has completed.

+### Videocore GPIO setup

+**As of 28/07/14, this section has only been partially implemented in firmware.**

+At a very early point in the boot process, either GPIOMAN (for recent firmware) or the Videocore platform code sets the initial state of GPIO pins.

+Note: For legacy platform code, several defaults were hardcoded.
+A Pi B+ with old firmware will assume that it is a Model B and as such up to three output pins may be driven as outputs on boot.
+See the following section for the GPIOs that may be driven as output by default and the recommended method of designing hardware to guard against this.

+After the GPIOMAN/platform code stage the VC bootloader will attempt to probe for an EEPROM attached to GPIO0 and GPIO1.
+If successful, a GPIO setup map (as described in the EEPROM data format) will be applied to Bank 0 pins.

+Note: For newer firmware, a config.txt option exists to enable the UART on GPIO14/GPIO15 prior to booting the ARM.
+The EEPROM probe routine will override this behaviour if an EEPROM is found.

+**At this point the ARM is booted.** Linux now has notional exclusive control over the settings for Bank 0 pins (except GPIO0 ALT0 and GPIO1 ALT0) from this point onward.

 ### GPIO Requirements